Kenny Bednarek: Professional career

-In July 2019 he left Indian Hills and signed a pro contract with Nike and began training in Florida with former world champion sprinter and Olympic medalist Justin Gatlin.
+In July 2019, he left Indian Hills and signed a pro contract with Nike and began training in Florida with former world champion sprinter and Olympic medalist Justin Gatlin.
 “It wasn’t my decision," he said.
 "But you know Nike wanted to send me somewhere so I just kind of listened.
 So you know, they know what they’re doing.
 It’s all you know just going to trust the process.”

 He said that he came out of high school as a 400-meter specialist but transitioned successfully into the 200-meters.
 "So I kind of want to continue that, maybe in the years to come try to do the 100, but yeah I think the 200 is my main event right now,” he said in July 2019.

 At the 2019 USA Outdoor Track and Field Championships, Bednarek qualified for the 200 meters final.
 In the final, he pulled up with a hamstring injury but jogged across the finish line.
-Later in the season, winner Noah Lyles won the 2019 IAAF Diamond League 200m title, entitling him to a wild card to the 2019 World Athletics Championships.
+Later in the season, winner Noah Lyles won the 2019 IAAF Diamond League 200 m title, entitling him to a wild card to the 2019 World Athletics Championships.
 USA was thus allowed an additional entry.
 By virtue of Bednarek being the fourth person to cross the finish line at the National Championships with a qualifying time, he was given the position into the World Championships.
 Weeks after his injury, Bednarek was only able to muster a non-qualifying 21.50 in his heat due to a nerve flare up.

-On August 10, 2020, in the COVID-19 abbreviated season, Bednarek ran a world leading 19.80 +1.0 at the Star Athletics Sprint Showcase in Montverde, Florida.
+On August 10, 2020, in the COVID-19 abbreviated season, Bednarek ran a world leading 19.80 (+1.0) at the Star Athletics Sprint Showcase in Montverde, Florida.
 The time moved him up to a tie for the #25 mark of all time.

 On August 4, 2021, Bednarek won the silver medal at the 2020 Tokyo Olympics in the 200-meter men's final with a time of 19.68 seconds.

 On Sept.
-9, 2021, Bednarek clinched the Diamond League 200 meter season championship at the Weltklasse Meet in Zürich, winning with a time of 19.70.
+9, 2021, Bednarek clinched the Diamond League 200 meter title at the Weltklasse in Zürich, winning with a time of 19.70s.

 During 2021, Bednarek ran the most sub-20 performances over 200 meters, both for wind-legal conditions and all conditions, of any athlete in a single season, with 12 total sub-20 performances, of which 10 were wind-legal.
 He ended the season ranked No. 1 in the 200 meters by World Athletics.